helenplesko/technicallogs/G99GroupProject.md

 - Can we determine how long it will take to go from one stop to another?
 - What other tools in the Public Transit toolbox might be useful for our project?

+> [!NOTE]
+> I've prepared a Word document to share with my group members outlining the steps and results from this task.
+> The document has been uploaded to our Group on ArcGIS Online.

 ---

-## Exploring Mapbox as an open source web solution
+## Exploring Mapbox as a web solution

 Learn the functionalities of Mapbox and explore it to see if it is a possible web solution to our group project